HalimMansour/Covid-19-Data-Exploration/README.md

 ## Usage

-The SQL code provided in this repository can be executed against the "SqlCovidProject" database.
+The SQL code provided in this repository can be executed against the "COVID-19 dataset".
 You may run the queries individually or create and use the views for easier data exploration.
 Modify the code as needed to fit your specific database environment.

 ## Requirements